eunnah/chineseflashcards/readme.md

 - Webpack to bundle and serve up the various scripts
 - `view.js` for DOM manipulation and rendering

-Other files that will eventually be added to this project:
+Another file that will eventually be added to this project:
 - `quiz.js`: this script will handle the logic for quiz mode, including allowing the user to select a level of difficulty and get scored on a series of randomized questions.

 ### Bonus features